 METHOD:

-Add the dandelions and cook until just wilted.
-Season with salt and pepper.
+Add the chopped dandelion greens to the pan and cook until just wilted, stirring occasionally.
+Season lightly with salt and pepper.

-Sprinkle the sugar over the lot and toss.
-Cook for a couple of minutes to caramelize the sugar.
+Sprinkle the sugar over the mixture and toss to coat.
+Allow it to cook for 1–2 minutes to lightly caramelize and balance the greens’ natural bitterness.

 YIELD: 4 servings